andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 When I landed I was heralded as the "DDD expert".

 I'd go into meetings and people would address me as such.
+I even got called the "DDD Messiah" once.
+Thats when I got worried.

-It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, and that DDD would be my tool to do so.
+It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, that DDD would be my tool to do so, and that it would fix everyone's problems.

-Rather than everyone looking for a more general adoption of DDD as an approach / set of skills, I was there to take things off people's hands.
+However, rather than everyone looking for a more general adoption of DDD as an approach / set of skills, I was there to take things off people's hands.

+---

+### Alone, "Doing the DDD" [AHL]

-PROBLEM: I WAS TO SOLVE THE PROBLEMS, AND I OWNED THE DESIGN.
+PROBLEM: I WAS TO SOLVE ALL THE PROBLEMS, AND I OWNED THE DESIGN.
 DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.
+I WAS GOING TO TELL EVERYONE WHAT TO DO.

 ---